Green velvet Torah mantle with 10 Commandments found by a US soldier

 The collection consists of a Torah mantle and photographs relating to the experiences of Herman Schwartz while a soldier in the United States Army in France and Germany during World War II.

-The collection consists of 4 photographs of corpses at Dachau concentration camp at liberation and 1 photograph of three liberated Jewish prisoners at Dachau showing the tattoo marks on their arms.
+The collection consists of four photographs of corpses at Dachau concentration camp at liberation and one photograph of three liberated Jewish prisoners at Dachau showing the tattoo marks on their arms.